Monkeybot9K/SpreadShotNews/README.md

 # SpreadShotNews
-SpreadShotNews' Podcast Official site, just a simple wrapper for a tumblr and the podcast feed for now.
+SpreadShotNews' Podcast Official site, just a simple repo for the feed and an embedded linktree.